 “Dark Girls” is a Bill Duke directed film that discusses the controversy of race and color in the African Diaspora and how it impacts dark skinned African American females.
 It further explores the roots of classism, racism, and the lack of self-esteem in the African Diaspora and especially in the U.S.

-For more information, please contact Samuel W. Black, director of African American Programs, at 412-454-6391 or email@example.com.
+For more information, please contact Samuel W. Black, director of African American Programs at email@example.com.

 The 2020 From Slavery to Freedom film series includes: